nikantonelli/Planning-Poker/README.md

 The app will use the most recent vote from a person.
 If the person votes more than once, then that is fine, the app just ignores the old ones.
 This means that you don't have to remember to clear out the old votes every time you do an in-session revote.
 You could even never delete the votes if you ever want to go back and look at what happeded during a session.

 At the moment, the moderator cannot vote, just moderate.
+If someone wants to do both right now, then you will need to have two logins, a moderator and a team member, and do each one from a different browser, e.g. Safari and Chrome, or Firefox and Chrome.
+This is due to the way the browsers cache/share the information that the login uses.

 When a consensus is reached, the moderator can click on the FormattedID link and go to the story and update the size.
 There is also a 'Chat' link next to the FormattedID that will take you to the 'Discussions' tab in the user story details page.